Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected settlement payouts or a viable Paraquat lawsuit.

 After losing in the 4th bellwether trial, Acme announces that it is ready to settle all the remaining widget lawsuits.
 Lawyers for Acme and the plaintiffs negotiate the terms of a settlement over a few months.

 Under the global settlement, Acme agrees to pay $500 million to settle the remaining 5,000 widget lawsuits.
-If this were divided evenly it would result in a gross payout of $100,000 to each plaintiff.
-But the settlement agreement includes a tiered system in which each plaintiff is ranked according to the severity of their injuries (and other factors).
+If these settlement amounts were divided evenly, it would be a gross payout of $100,000 to each plaintiff.
+But the settlement agreement includes a tiered system in which each plaintiff get a settlement compensation payout according to the severity of their injuries (and other factors).
 Plaintiffs in the top tier get higher payouts while plaintiffs in the lower tiers get less.

 This is an overly simplified example of what a global settlement in the Paraquat litigation should eventually look like and how settlement amounts would be calculated.